compai-lab/2024-miccai-fischer/README.md

 # Code for Progressive Growing of Patch Size Curriculum implemented into the nnUNet framework.

-**Curriculum Learning Trainer Script Implemented in nnunetv2=2.0.0 The configuration manager of nnUNetv2 was changed in newer versions and is not yet compatible with this nnUnet trainer script!!!
+**Curriculum Learning Trainer Script Implemented in nnunetv2=2.0.0.**

+**The configuration manager of nnUNetv2 was changed in newer versions and is not yet compatible with this nnUnet trainer script!!!**

-Please use nnunetv2=2.0.0 for this repo!**
+**Please use nnunetv2=2.0.0 for this repo!**

 Training code for PGPS/PGPSplus/RPSS can be found in directory: